MARS-Sep: Multimodal-Aligned Reinforced Sound Separation: Experiments

 We additionally report the \textbf{CLAP score}, which measures the semantic consistency between the separated audio and its textual label using a contrastive language-audio pretraining model.
 While traditional signal-level metrics evaluate separation quality in terms of distortion, interference suppression, and artifact reduction, the CLAP score complements them by capturing whether the separated waveform preserves the intended semantic content.
 Together, these metrics provide a comprehensive assessment of both perceptual signal fidelity and semantic correctness of the separation output.

-We select three representative baselines for comparison. \textbf{CLIPSep-NIT} (the noise-invariant training version released by the authors) employs CLIP embeddings to guide separation with either visual or textual cues. \textbf{AudioSep} adopts large-scale training with text queries to achieve strong open-domain generalization. \textbf{OmniSep} integrates multiple modalities into a unified separation framework, highlighting the potential of multimodal fusion.
-These baselines jointly cover vision-guided, text-guided, and multimodal approaches, providing a comprehensive and challenging reference for evaluating the effectiveness and generalizability of our method.
+We select five representative baselines for comparison. \textbf{CLIPSep-NIT} \citep{dongclipsep} (the noise-invariant training version released by the authors) employs CLIP embeddings to guide separation with either visual or textual cues. \textbf{AudioSep} \citep{liu2024separate} adopts large-scale training with text queries to achieve strong open-domain generalization. \textbf{OmniSep} \citep{chengomnisep} integrates multiple modalities into a unified separation framework, highlighting the potential of multimodal fusion. \textbf{LASS-Net} \citep{liu2022separate} addresses the language-queried audio source separation task via a joint Transformer-based query encoder and ResUNet separation network, conditioned on natural-language descriptions.
+Second, \textbf{iQuery} \citep{chen2023iquery} formulates instruments as learnable audio-query prototypes and leverages visually-named cross-modal attention to disentangle and separate instrument sounds from videos.

+In addition to the above, we further include two generative approach and one zero-shot approach for comparison. \textbf{FlowSep} \citep{10890129} introduces a generative rectified flow matching (RFM) model in the VAE latent space to synthesize separated audio from noise under language query guidance, thereby enabling cleaner outputs in highly overlapping scenarios. \textbf{ZeroSep} \citep{huang2025zerosep} proposes a zero-training audio separation framework that repurposes pre-trained text-guided audio diffusion models to perform open-set language-queried separation without task-specific fine-tuning.
+We also include \textbf{DAVIS-Flow} \citep{huang2025highqualitysoundseparationdiverse}, a visually-guided generative audio-visual separation framework that applies flow-matching to synthesize separated spectrograms from noise.